 There are never-ending ways that you can connect with customers and leads.
 In fact, there are more touch points than ever.
-Which only makes it even more obvious that new marketing ideas are a great opportunity to get yourself out there.
+Which only makes it even more obvious that new business ideas are a great opportunity to get yourself out there.

 The trick is finding a spot between being seen, without being incredibly expensive either.
 Any business knows that marketing strategies can quickly rack up a pretty penny.
 Fortunately, there are a few ways to promote your eCommerce or service business without spending your entire budget.